Columns visualize the flow of work across the board.

 Swimlanes visualize different classes of work as horizontal lanes on the board.

 The first checkbox allows you to move task between swimlanes.
 The task will change its status (“Priority” in our example) in the source list accordingly.

 The second checkbox option is intended to change task value after you move it to the default swimlane.
 If this box is checked, you should choose a new value after moving the task or left this field empty.

 Default swimlane is used as a main Kanban section if there are no other swimlanes.

-All tasks that do no fit to a new custom swimlane conditions are automatically placed in default swimlane.
+All tasks not fitting to other swimlanes conditions are automatically placed in default swimlane.

-You can create swimlanes for a chosen field.
-For example, you can use swimlanes for task priority: “High”, “Normal”, and “Low”) or create swimlanes by Assigned User field.
+You can create swimlanes by selecting a list field.
+For example, you can use swimlanes to distinguish task priority (“High”, “Normal”, and “Low”) or create swimlanes by Assigned User field.

-Now you can select which swimlanes will be displayed on Kanban Board.
+Now, you can select a swimlanes set to be displayed on Kanban Board.
 Click on dots to remove swimlane or move it up or down, then add more swinlanes.
 The default swimlane can be deleted.

 If you check the box “Is collapsed by default”, this swimlane will be collapsed in hidden view when you open your Kanban Board.
 Also, any swimlane is collapsed by default if it does not contain any tasks.

 In this view High and Normal swimlanes are collapsed.